 What is naan?

-Naan is a type of flatbread, popular in India, South Asia, Indonesia.
-The kind we’re talking about here is Indian style naan, baked in a super hot tandoor oven where the bread gets puffy and bubbly.
-Most home cooks (and even some restaurants) make naan on a stove top in a hot cast iron skillet because who has a tandoori at home?!
+Naan is a type of flatbread, popular in India, South Asia, and Indonesia.
+The kind we’re talking about here specifically, is Indian-style bread baked in a super hot tandoor oven where the bread gets puffy and bubbly.
+Most home cooks use a (hopefully gas) stove top with a hot cast iron skillet because who has a tandoori at home?!
 (Some people, actually.
-They even make not-well-rated mini tandoori ovens for home).
-Naan is soft yet crispy, puffy and lush.
+They even make not-well-rated mini tandoori ovens for home) Naan is soft yet crispy, puffy and lush.
 It’s basically the best flatbread you’ll ever eat.
+If you like fresh homemade bread, you’ll love this recipe.

 Naan ingredients

-- Milk.
-I like using 2% milk because it’s usually what I have in the fridge but this recipe will work with any kind of milk.
-If you’re vegan, you can make vegan naan by using a plant-based milk.
+• Milk.
+I use 2% milk because it’s usually what I have in the fridge but this recipe will work with any kind of milk.
+If you’re vegan, you can make a vegan version by using a plant-based milk.

-- Yogurt.
-Yogurt is what gives this naan a bit of tang.
+• Yogurt.
+Yogurt gives your bread a bit of tang and flavor.
 I’ve made this with Greek yogurt, regular yogurt, kefir, and soy yogurt.

-- Baking powder and baking soda.
-This is a yeast free naan recipe which is perfect because you don’t need to wait for it to rise.
+• Baking powder and baking soda.
+This is a yeast free recipe which is perfect because you don’t need to wait for it to rise.
 Instead it gets its fluffiness from baking powder and soda.

-- Sugar.
-Sugar in naan adds just a touch of sweetness.
-There’s only 1/4 teaspoon for 4 giant naan so you can always skip the sugar if you want to be sugar-free.
+• Sugar.
+We need just a touch of sugar for a bit of sweetness.
+There’s only 1/4 teaspoon in this whole recipe so you can always skip the sugar if you want to be sugar-free, you probably won’t miss it.

-- Salt.
+• Salt.
 You need just a touch of salt to make your naan sing.
-I really only add in a pinch because I like my naan more neutral, so you can adjust the salt level to your taste.
+We like our homemade naan more neutral, so be sure to adjust the salt level to your personal salt taste.

-- Butter and herbs.
-Here’s where you get to have fun!
-I brushed mine with melted butter and sprinkled on some chopped cilantro, but you can use all kinds of herbs and even spices if you like.
-Try parsley, mint, green onions, garlic, cayenne, cumin, graham masala, chili powder, the world is your naan!
+• Butter and herbs.
+Butter and herbs are optional but so delicious.
+We use melted butter and chopped cilantro, but you can use all kinds of herbs and spices.
+Try parsley, mint, green onions, garlic, cayenne, cumin, graham masala, chili powder, the world is your oyster!
 If you’re making vegan naan, sub olive oil or a vegan butter.

 How to make naan

-- Whisk.
-Whisk the milk and yogurt together.
+1. Whisk.
+Whisk the milk and yogurt together in a liquid measuring cup.

-- Combine.
-In a large bowl, stir together the dry ingredients.
+2. Combine.
+In a large bowl, stir together the flour, baking soda, baking powder, salt, and sugar.
 Make well in the middle and add the yogurt mix in bit by bit with a rubber spatula.
-Knead into a soft dough, gather into a ball and let rest.
+Knead into a soft dough, gather into a ball, cover, and let rest for 1 hour.

-- Shape.
+3. Shape.
 Give your dough a little knead on a lightly floured work surface then divide it up.
 Use a rolling pin to roll it out into ovals or circles.
+You’ve made naan!

-Naan tastes best fresh!
-But if you want to keep it, don’t brush it with butter and let it cool off completely before popping it into a airtight container or zip top bag.
+Naan tastes best fresh.
+But if you want to make it in advance, just cook it and leave it plain, without butter.
+Let it cool off completely then store in an airtight container or zip top bag.
 It should keep for up to three days.

 How to freeze

-You can freeze naan!
-Just don’t brush with butter and let cool completely.
-Wrap tightly in plastic wrap before putting it in the container or bag.
-It should keep for up to 2 months.
+To freeze, just cook it and keep it plain, then let it cool completely.
+Wrap tightly in plastic wrap before putting it in an air tight container or bag.
+It should keep frozen for up to 2 months.

 xoxo steph